bergstartup/Hashing/README.md

 <br>
 <img src="plots/dataset_scatter.png" alt="scatter plot of sample datasets">
 <br>
 A neural network trained with the above dataset.
 All hyperparameters are arbitrary.
-"Overfitting" is made.
-So, there will be no requirement for tuning hyperparameters.
-Following is the scatter plot showing correlation with actual data points and output of the neural network.<br>
+"Overfitting" is made.Following is the scatter plot showing correlation with actual data points and output of the neural network.<br>
 Green - Actual data points<br>
 Red - Neural network output<br>
 <img src="plots/correlation_scatter.png" alt="scatter plot of output and actual dataset">
 <br>
-The above showed the discreet output of the neural network.
+The above correlation had RMSE of 0.2(approx), the output of NN could be rounded to nearest integer val to get its actual index.
 The following shows a continuous plot for input [0,100].<br>
 <img src="plots/plot.png" alt="continuous plot of neural network">
 <br><br>
 <b>For other data formats</b>